 The primary saw is the first stage in processing the sandstone blocks.
-We use a GMM Quadra Block Cutter and a Alpe Mono Blade.
-Both saws can operate in an automatic mode to increase the productivity and reduce delivery time to the customer.
+We use a GMM Quadra Block Cutter, an Alpe Mono Blade and a Bidese Wire Saw.
+The saws can operate in an automatic mode to increase the productivity and reduce delivery time to the customer.
 The saws cut the blocks into slabs of different thicknesses depending on the type of product required.

-When the stone is cut into slabs it can the be selected for specific jobs depending on the quality of the stone.
+When the stone is cut into slabs it can then be selected for specific jobs, depending on the finish of the stone.
 It also allows us to see any flaws within the stone which will then be avoided in the secondary saw process.

 MASONRY AND HAND CARVING

-Depending on the product the masonry work to the stone is required which involves hand carving the stone.
+Depending on the product, masonry work to the stone is required which involves hand carving.
 This is a traditional method which involves highly skilled masons to shape and work the stone using a variety of hand and power tools.